Olypmics: US announces 'diplomatic' boycott of Beijing Games | DW | 06.12.2021

 "Without being invited, American politicians keep hyping the so-called diplomatic boycott of the Beijing Winter Olympics, which is purely wishful thinking and grandstanding," Chinese Foreign Ministry spokesperson Zhao Lijian told a press briefing.

-"If the US side is bent on going its own way, China will take firm countermeasures," Zhao added, without specifying what form Bejing's response could take.
+"If the US side is bent on going its own way, China will take firm countermeasures," Zhao added, without specifying what form Beijing's response could take.

-China is hoping the 2022 Winter Olympics will showcase its economic and technological development to the world.
+Just 14 years after the 2008 Summer Olympics served as one of the first global stages to showcase a rapidly developing China, Beijing put its name forward again for 2022.

 However, along with international criticism over human rights, the games have been also been weighed down by the coronavirus pandemic, with international spectators being barred from attending.